WallyS02/AWS-DevOps-Essentials/README.md

 * **Principle of Least Privilege** - grant only *secretsmanager:GetSecretValue* access to application roles
 * **Automate** Secrets Manager with IaC!
 ### Certificate Manager \(ACM\)
+ACM is a managed service that allows you to easily create, store, and renew SSL/TLS certificates.
+These certificates are used to secure communication between the client and the server \(e.g. HTTPS for websites, APIs, load balancers\).
+Service offers free public certificates for servces \(e.g. CloudFront, ALB, API Gateway\) and automatically renews certificates \(with no risk of expiration\).
+Encrypted certificates are stored in KMS.

+Certificates divide on public and private.
+Public certificates are used for securing public domains, private are used for securing internal services inside VPC \(e.g. communication between microservices\).\
+Domain ownership is verificated by 2 methods: DNS method - adding CNAME record to DNS \(e.g. Route 53\), recommended for automation and Email method - manual confirmation by domain owner, less recommended for automation.\
+You can use Subject Alternative Names \(SANs\) to add multiple domains to one certificate.

+Best practises:
+* **Use DNS verification method** to automate verification
+* **Use correct region for certificate** - e.g. CloudFront requires certificates from us-east-1 region
+* **Automate** ACM with IaC!
 ### Web Application Firewall \(WAF\)
 ## Monitoring
 ### CloudWatch